41st Tank

 Jr. We suffered no other casualties in

+the Bulge.
 January 17 saw the termination of our battling

 in the bulge when CCB sad CCA closed on their respective objectives just south